 Each year, ICC Haiti’s clinics and Grace Children’s Hospital receives thousands of children who are suffering from diseases like malaria, as well as tuberculosis and HIV.
 Because no commercially available malaria vaccine yet exists, ICC Haiti combats the disease through the diagnosis and treatment of infected adults and children.

-The World Health Organization's theme for 2014 and 2015 malaria awareness is: “Invest in the future.
+WHO's theme for 2014 and 2015 malaria awareness is: “Invest in the future.
 Defeat malaria.”
 Because of global efforts from organizations like ICC and kind financial support from donors like you, malaria mortality rates have been reduced in Haiti.
 Globally, deaths from malaria have decreased by 42%.

 You can help ICC defeat malaria in Haiti by becoming educated on the importance of malaria prevention and treatment, and by financially supporting ICC’s efforts.
 ICC will continue to diagnose and treat malaria until it no longer threatens the lives of children and their families.
 Your generous contributions will help treat those currently affected by the disease, and help those who may become infected in the future.